A Peach For Breakfast

 My Clubhouse room prompt for this week via fellow host Tareque Laskar was SPELLBOUND.
-For this I cheated (slightly) and blended two of my old posts together.
-It was an interesting exercise, personally than for my writing since one of the posts was written 15 years ago.
-I remember feeling that much, that purity of emotion before it was overlaid by gender norms, labels & fears of punishment.
+For this I cheated (slightly) and blended two old posts together.
+I remember feeling that much, that purity of emotion and unabashed sensuality before it was overlaid by gender norms, labels & moral policing.
 That feeling cannot be replicated because it was also about the wonder of age, my age at the time.
 The other post, more recent was written more cerebrally for a particular platform.
-Read on.
+I still like a good peach.

 A PEACH FOR BREAKFAST